-6.3.56.2.3 When Generated Change the following paragraph as follows (not all existing parameters in the baseline are shown): This primitive is generated by the SME to request that a Fine Timing Measurement frame be sent to a peer entity in the context of an active FTM Session.
-If the FTM session is — RSTA Centric EDCA based measurement exchange (11.22.6.4.2): the SME generates this primitive to request that a Fine Timing Measurement frame be sent to a peer entity — Non-TB Sounding Exchange (11.22.6.4.4): the SME generates this primitive to request that a non-TB Sounding Exchange be initiated with the specified peer entity.
-Note that the sounding exchange initiation will be according to the MinProcessingTime and MaxToaAvailable thresholds that are defined when the corresponding FTM session was established. — TB Sounding Exchange (11.22.6.4.3): the SME generates this primitive to request that a TB Sounding Exchange be initiated with the specified peer entity.
+6.3.56.2.3 When Generated Change the following paragraph as follows: This primitive is generated by the SME to request that a Fine Timing Measurement frame be sent to a peer entity in the context of an active FTM Session.
+If the FTM session is —(#1238, #1241) EDCA based Ranging measurement exchange (11.22.6.4.2): the SME generates this primitive to request that a Fine Timing Measurement frame be sent to a peer entity — Non-TB Ranging measurement exchange (11.22.6.4.4): the SME generates this primitive to request that a non-TB Ranging measurement exchange be initiated with the specified peer entity.
+Note that the sounding exchange initiation will be according to the MinProcessingTime and MaxToaAvailable thresholds that are defined when the corresponding FTM session was established. — TB Ranging measurement exchange (11.22.6.4.3): the SME generates this primitive to request that a TB Ranging measurement exchange be initiated with the specified peer entity.
 Note that this causes the MLME to respond to the Trigger frame with type set to Location and subtype set to Polling from the specified peer entity.

-6.3.56.2.4 Effect of receipt 22 Change the following paragraph as follows (not all existing parameters in the baseline are shown): On receipt of this primitive, the MLME constructs a Fine Timing Measurement frame with the specified parameters.
-This frame is then scheduled for transmission. — If there is no active FTM session with the specified peer entity, the MLME returns an error to the SME. — If there is an active FTM session where the corresponding measurement exchange isRSTA Centric EDCA based measurement exchange (11.22.6.4.2): the MLME constructs a Fine Timing Measurement frame with the specified parameters.
+6.3.56.2.4 Effect of receipt 22 Change the following paragraph as follows: On receipt of this primitive, the MLME constructs a Fine Timing Measurement frame with the specified parameters.
+This frame is then scheduled for transmission. — If there is no active FTM session with the specified peer entity, the MLME returns an error to the SME. — If there is an active FTM session where the corresponding measurement exchange is

+(#1238, #1241) EDCA based Ranging measurement exchange (11.22.6.4.2): the MLME constructs a Fine Timing Measurement frame with the specified parameters.
 This frame is then scheduled for transmission.

-Non-TB Sounding Exchange (11.22.6.4.4): the MLME generated a Ranging NDP Announcement frame with the specified parameters and transmits it to the specified peer entity.
+Non-TB Ranging measurement exchange (11.22.6.4.4): the MLME generated a Ranging NDP Announcement frame with the specified parameters and transmits it to the specified peer entity.

-TB Sounding Exchange (11.22.6.4.3): the MLME responds to the next Trigger frame with type set to Location and subtype set to Polling from the specified peer entity.
+TB Ranging measurement exchange (11.22.6.4.3): the MLME responds to the next Trigger frame with type set to Location and subtype set to Polling from the specified peer entity.

 P17L11-P18